dgarroDC/SuitLog/README.md

 ## Compatibility and interactions with other mods

 * [Ship Log Slide Reel Player](https://outerwildsmods.com/mods/shiplogslidereelplayer/): The Suit Log doesn't display the reels, but the mods are compatible: you should be able to run the game with both mods enabled without issues but you would need to use the Ship Log to view the reels (a future update could integrate that feature to the Suit Log)
 * [Archaeologist Achievement Helper](https://outerwildsmods.com/mods/archaeologistachievementhelper/): The mods are compatible and if you run the game with Suit Log and this helper mod, the later would add the *"There's more to explore here."* mark and text to entries to both the Ship Log and Suit Log.
 However, the *"Show all missing facts"* optional feature only applies to the Ship Logs and the Suit Log would be unaffected by this.
-TODO: VERIFY THIS